Some aspects of capital allowances only apply to sole traders and partnerships, these are as follows:

 This is only applicable where the car is owned by the sole trader or partner.
 It is necessary to consider whether this is the case, or whether the car is in fact leased.
-See the Cars and long funding leases guidance note for further information.
+See the Capital allowances on cars guidance note for further information.

 Private use adjustments never apply to companies.

-For a sole trader or partnership, the private proportion of annual investment allowance (AIA), first year allowances (FYAs), writing down allowances (WDAs) or balancing adjustments must be removed from the computation, therefore all that remains is the business
+For a sole trader or partnership, the private proportion of annual investment allowance (AIA), first year allowances (FYAs), writing down allowances (WDAs) or balancing adjustments must be removed from the computation, therefore, all that remains is